Five things to watch: The Comey hearing

 "It's seven pages of very fine print and what it describes is a professional law enforcement person, who is Jim Comey, who comes up against a president who knows no limits in terms of a proper relationship," Feinstein said Tuesday of Comey's testimony.
 "It was really pretty remarkable that he put this in writing (the night before the hearing.)
 We will see how much he's prepared to do verbally."

-Sen. Mark Warner, the top Democrat on the committee, meanwhile was scheduled to spend Wednesday afternoon and early evening preparing his questions for Comey.
+Sen. Mark Warner, the top Democrat on the committee, spent Wednesday afternoon and early evening preparing his questions for Comey.
+Excerpts from his opening statement were released Thursday morning.

+"This is not how a President of the United States behaves," Warner is expected to say, referring to Comey's testimony.
+"Regardless of the outcome of our investigation into those Russia links, Director Comey's firing and his testimony raise separate and troubling questions that we must get to the bottom of."

 5. Other Comey surprises